Home » PI Planning

 • Communication channels – Primary and secondary audio, video, and presentation channels must be available

-Figure 2.
+Figure 1.
 Standard two-day PI planning agenda

 Day 1 Agenda

-• Business context – A Business Owner or senior executive describes the current state of the business, shares the Portfolio Vision, and presents a perspective on how effectively existing solutions address current customer needs.
+• Business context – A Business Owner or senior executive describes the current state of the business, shares the portfolio vision, and presents a perspective on how effectively existing solutions address current customer needs.

 • Product/solution vision – Product Management presents the current vision (typically represented by the top ten or so upcoming features).
 They highlight changes from the previous PI planning event and any relevant milestones.